ahmadmashhood01/IST.707-PROJECT/proposal.md

 ## Contributors

-Point of Contact?
-Ethan Westfall, GitHub: ecwestfa, ecwestfa@syr.edu; Ahmad Mashhood, GitHub: ahmadmashhood01, ahmashho@syr.edu
+Point of Contact: Ahmad Mashhood, GitHub: ahmadmashhood01; Co-contributor: Ethan Westfall, GitHub: ecwestfa

 ## Introduction

-We want to find out whether a country's wealth and economic health help predict how many Olympic medals its athletes win, by matching year-by-year medal records for about 150 countries with World Bank indicators from 1960 to 2025 covering income, poverty, health, education, and labor.
-Unlike prior studies that rely on simple models using only population and GDP, we will apply machine learning to 62 economic indicators paired with our year-by-year medal dataset (medal_table_summary.csv), which can capture complex patterns and rank which factors matter most.

-Prior work shows GDP and population already explain much of medal variation[^1], so we expect a broader indicator set and more flexible models to improve on that baseline.
-The results can help Olympic committees and sports ministries set realistic medal targets, guide IOC funding to countries limited by economic constraints rather than talent, and give developing nations evidence to support sports investment.
+Countries' wealth and economic health are constantly changing, and this is likely a large contributor to their performances at previous and upcoming Olympics.
+The goal is to match Olympic medal records to economic factors that predict the growth and decline of a country.
+We will apply machine learning to 62 economic indicators paired with our year-by-year medal dataset to rank which factors matter most without using just population and GDP like past studies.
+The results can help Olympic committees and sports ministries set realistic medal targets, guide IOC funding to countries limited by economic constraints, and give developing nations evidence to support sports investment for upcoming Olympics.

 ## Literature Review